 mental health support page for more mental health resources available to Conestoga College students.

-Our counsellors provide short-term mental health support in a variety of areas.
+Our counsellors provide short-term, goal-focused mental health support for students residing in Ontario.

 Common issues we support include, but are not limited to:

 Many students struggle to cope with various pressures at times.
 It can be hard to live on your own for the first time or adjust to living in a new country.
 You may be worried about your academic performance or have test-taking anxiety.
 You may be simply overwhelmed with having to juggle so many demands such as work, relationships and school.
 In life, we can also face unexpected events such as a death, loss of a relationship, or a traumatic event that can affect us significantly.

 Counselling is a safe space where you will not be judged for what you are thinking, feeling or doing.
 Meeting with a counsellor can help reduce your feelings of stress and help you develop new perspectives and strategies for moving forward.
 Counsellors can support students who struggle with anxiety, depression, suicidal thoughts and self-harm behaviour.
 Counselling is also a great preventive resource to help deal with worries, lack of motivation, feeling lonely and relationship challenges.

 Lots of people have worries about going to counselling.
 It's important to know that: